SamM/Jester/README.md

 #### Getting Started
 ##### Requirements
 In order to run the bot you must have [Node.js](https://nodejs.org/en/) installed.
-You can download Node.js [here](https://nodejs.org/en/download/).
+You can [download Node.js here](https://nodejs.org/en/download/).
 When you install Node.js, NPM (Node Package Manager) will also be installed.
 This will be required for installing the bot.

 ##### Downloading the bot
 ###### Using Git
 If you would like to be able to update the bot when changes are made to this repository then the best way to download the bot would be to use [Git](https://git-scm.com/).
-If you haven't go Git installed yet, you can download it from [here](https://git-scm.com/downloads).
+If you haven't go Git installed yet, you can [download Git here](https://git-scm.com/downloads).

 Once you have Git installed, navigate to the folder where you would like the bot to be installed using Command Prompt (Windows) or Terminal (Mac).
 Then run the command `git clone https://github.com/SamM/Jester.git`